GCP terraform

 **Configure kubectl**

-is an essential utility for navigating and inspecting the kubernetes cluster deployed with the terraform scripts.
-Once the terraform finishes applying, we recommend installing and configuring kubectl
+`kubectl` is an essential utility for navigating and inspecting the kubernetes cluster deployed with the terraform scripts.
+Once the terraform finishes applying, we recommend installing and configuring `kubectl` to communicate with the kubernetes cluster.

 Once installed, you can configure it with your cluster by running: